cloudquery/cloudquery/website/pages/how-to-guides/query-aws-cost-and-usage-athena.md

 We've already followed the previous guide to load infrastructure data into Amazon Athena via CloudQuery.
 If you haven't done so already, follow the [CloudQuery guide](www.cloudquery.io/how-to-guides/how-to-load-infrastructure-data-into-athena).

+After completing the guide above, you should have the following completed:

+* CloudQuery syncing data from AWS to S3.
+* The ability to query data in Athena.

 ### 2. Start Gathering Cost and Usage Reports

 To set up Cost and Usage Reports, we'll follow AWS documentation for how to set up the infrastructure necessary for Cost and Usage Reports.